constgemm/myhelloworld/README.md

-# myhelloworld
+# hello git
-help me understand git using hello world
+a basic guide to using git